CMSgov/beneficiary-fhir-data/.github/pull_request_template.md

 Please indicate if this PR does any of the following:

 * Adds any new software dependencies
-* Modifies an security controls
+* Modifies any security controls
 * Adds new transmission or storage of data
 * Any other changes that could possible affect secuirity?